Jim-Bar/PythonBot/README.md

 bot.bullets
 bot.kills
 ```
 And that's it !
-Just build your AI from these functions, and don't forget that you can look at the bots provided in `BotLibrary` find inspiration ;)
+Just build your AI from these functions, and don't forget that you can look at the bots provided in `BotLibrary` to find inspiration ;)